DEADLINE TO APPLY: ongoing CONTACT: firstname.lastname@example.org

 Since 2012, the Ministry of Advanced Education, Skills and Training has funded B.C. open education initiatives and tasked BCcampus with managing them.
 The goal of the BCcampus open education project is to provide flexible and affordable access to post-secondary learning resources in B.C. by making available openly-licensed textbooks that align with the most highly enrolled first- and second-year undergraduate courses and with select skills-training and trades subjects.

-Building on our open textbooks, open education resources (OERs), and H5P projects, in an effort to support the B.C. post-secondary education system with the pivot to online learning, BCcampus has begun to establish a suite of open online courses (OOCs) that include OERs to provide flexible access for use in B.C. post-secondary institutions.
+Building on our open textbooks, open education resources (OER), and H5P projects, in an effort to support the B.C. post-secondary education system with the pivot to online learning, BCcampus has begun to establish a suite of open online courses (OOC) that include OER to provide flexible access for use in B.C. post-secondary institutions.

 What is an open online course?

-OOCs are freely accessible, openly licenced courses and individual OERs that can be used for teaching, learning, and assessment.
+OOC are freely accessible, openly licenced courses, and individual OER that can be used for teaching, learning, and assessment.

-This call for proposals is to identify qualified institutions, departments, or individual educators to work with BCcampus on the identification, evaluation, and development of OOCs and other OERs.
+This call for proposals is to identify qualified institutions, departments, or individual educators to work with BCcampus on the identification, evaluation, and development of OOC and other OER.

-With support from BCcampus, the successful applicant or team will identify existing OERs for the subject area, review them for quality and appropriateness for the learning context, and align them with one another so that when combined, a complete course can be assembled.
-Where no appropriate OERs exist, the successful applicant or team will create new ones.
+With support from BCcampus, the successful applicant or team will identify existing OER for the subject area, review them for quality and appropriateness for the learning context, and align them with one another so that when combined, a complete course can be assembled.
+Where no appropriate OER exist, the successful applicant or team will create new ones.

 Development teams must include B.C. educators who teach in the subject area and are willing to use the resources in their courses and apply instructional design expertise to ensure quality, accessibility, and inclusion.
 It is expected that the resources respect and honour Indigenous perspectives and practices.
 All resulting resources from this project must be openly licensed except in extenuating circumstances such as Indigenous traditional knowledge.